Falinge Park High School: Location

 The school is located in the Shawclough area of Rochdale, bordering Falinge.
 It is named after the nearby Falinge Park and is situated just across the road from the park itself.
 The majority of pupils come from the Shawclough, Falinge and Spotland areas of Rochdale, though some pupils travel from areas such as Syke and Norden.
 The town centre is approximately 10 minutes walk from the main gate to the school, which makes it ideal for the pupils and staff who have to travel via public transport.

 School rebuild

-Starting August 2012 the school is being rebuilt with the construction of a new three-storey building on the site, and a refurbishment of the existing sports hall and gym.
-The existing specialist ICT accommodation and dance studio will be retained.
-The rebuild project is due to be complete January 2014, the demolition of old buildings began April 2014 and was completed by June 2014.
+Starting August 2012 the school was rebuilt with the construction of a new three-storey building on the site, and a refurbishment of the existing sports hall and gym.
+The existing specialist ICT accommodation and dance studio were retained.
+The rebuild project was due to be complete January 2014,.
+The demolition of old buildings began April 2014 and was completed by June 2014.

 Pupils moved into the 'New Build' in January 2014.

 A new Modern Foreign Languages (MFL) block has been recently added.